 All under one roof

 Over the years, the three founders have developed their idea and managed to grow into company with over ten employees.
-A old spinning mill of 400 square meters houses product development, planning and production – all under the same roof.
+An old spinning mill of 400 square meters houses product development, planning and production – all under one roof.

 – Everyone who works here is extremely skilled at what they do.
-We are able to try an idea and quickly get a result that we can choose to either go ahead with, or take back to the sketching table and develop further, says Linnea Mgnusdotter, Creative director and founder.
+We can try an idea and quickly get a result that we can choose to either go ahead with, or go back to the sketching table and develop further, says Linnea Magnusdotter, Creative director and founder.

 From upholstery to complete wardrobe